 Catching pollinators on the purple fringeless orchid requires patience—and more patience.

 Just ask Tresa Scruggs ’16 and Phil Deyerle ’16.
-They spent part of their summer studying the flowers at Lynchburg College’s Claytor Nature Study, which is one of several sites scientists know for an abundance of the otherwise-rare Platanthera peramoena.
+They spent part of their summer studying the flowers at University of Lynchburg’s Claytor Nature Study, which is one of several sites scientists know for an abundance of the otherwise-rare Platanthera peramoena.

 After parking along a remote highway in Bedford County, they trekked through tall weeds with Dr. Nancy Cowden, a biology professor, who explained the importance of the researching the rare purple flower and its pollinators.
 “We don’t really know a whole lot about them,” Dr. Cowden said.
 “We have to be aware of what kind of insects are pollinating them so we know not to remove the other plants the pollinators feed on.”